 This summary table may use the term "resources", "measured resources", "indicated resources" and "inferred resources".
 United States investors are advised that, while such terms are recognized and required by Canadian securities laws, the United States Securities and Exchange Commission (the "SEC") does not recognize them.
 Under United States standards, mineralization may not be classified as a "reserve" unless the determination has been made that the mineralization could be economically and legally produced or extracted at the time the reserve determination is made.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
 United States investors are cautioned not to assume that all or any part of measured or indicated resources will ever be converted into reserves.
 Further, inferred resources have a great amount of uncertainty as to their existence and as to whether they can be mined legally or economically.
-It cannot be assumed that all or any part of the inferred resources will ever be upgraded to a higher category.
-Therefore, United States investors are also cautioned not to assume that all or any part of the inferred resources exist, or that they can be mined legally or economically.
+It cannot be assumed that all or any part of the inferred resources exist, or that they can be mined legally or economically.
 Disclosure of "contained ounces" is permitted disclosure under Canadian regulations, however, the SEC normally only permits issuers to report "resources" as in place tonnage and grade without reference to unit measures.
 Accordingly, information concerning descriptions of mineralization and resources contained in this release may not be comparable to information made public by United States companies subject to the reporting and disclosure requirements of the SEC.